-Filling Out the FAFSA and CSS Profile
+Filling out the FAFSA and CSS Profile

 The biggest factor in need eligibility is income.
-These forms will look at the income you reported on your federal tax returns two years prior to the year your child will enroll in college.
-So if your child is currently a senior in high school and will be entering college in the fall of 2019, 2017 will be the “base year.”
-They also ask about your assets—checking and savings accounts, investments, trust funds, 529 college savings plans, real estate you own other than your primary residence, and the value of the businesses you own.
-The assets you report are those you own at the time you are completing the form, not from the income-reporting year.
+These forms will look at the income you reported on your federal tax returns two years before the year your child will enroll in college.
+So if your child is currently a senior in high school and will be entering college in the fall of 2024, the “base tax year” will be 2022.

 It is the number upon which your child’s financial aid award is determined at schools using the FAFSA.
 The CSS Profile does not generate such a number, making it more difficult (but not impossible) to begin to estimate what your costs will be at those schools.

 It’s necessary that students or their parents consult each college’s website, or call the financial aid office, to verify the required forms and deadlines.
 Create a spreadsheet or other simple document to keep track.
-Missing a deadline can seriously jeopardize your child’s eligibility for financial aid.
+Missing a deadline can seriously jeopardize a student’s eligibility for need-based aid.

 Looking for expert help and advice about paying for college?